mhinkka/articles/Assessing Big Data SQL Frameworks for Analyzing Event Logs/README.md

 Example:
 . launcher.sh test triton.template.sh "flows variations" "4 8" 10000000 3 "hive presto spark spark-caching"

+This will generate several (one for every test type and one for every number of worker hosts => 4) batch jobs that will be transmitted to SLURM.
 This will run flow and trace analysis using 4 and 8 worker hosts on test data having 10 million events three times on hive, presto, spark and spark-caching settings.

 ### Collecting results from test result target directory